miekg/skydns2/README.md

                 v
           stub domain name

-When SkyDNS reveives a query for `skydns.com` it will *not* forward it to the recursors, but instead will query 172.16.1.1 on port 54 and if that fails will query 10.10.244.1 (on 53) to get an answer.
-That answer will then given back to the original client.
+When SkyDNS receives a query for `skydns.com` it will *not* forward it to the recursors, but instead will query 172.16.1.1 on port 54 and if that fails will query 10.10.244.1 (on 53) to get an answer.
+That answer will then be given back to the original client.

-DO NOT.
-I repeat *DO NOT* forward from one SkyDNS instance to another.
+When forwarding to a stub, SkyDNS adds a EDNS0 meta data RR to the packet telling the remote server (if its a SkyDNS instance) that this is a stub request.

-# FAQ
+SkyDNS will not (stub)forward packets with this EDNS0 meta data, instead the request will be dropped and logged.

 ## How Do I Create an Address Pool and Round Robin Between Them